 Essential oils are versatile natural products that can be used throughout your home, and many are purported to have medicinal properties.
 Still, others are often used as alcohol-free perfumes.

-Essential oils (EOs) are derived from plants including lavender, tea tree, ylang-ylang, and roses.
-Components from these plants are processed to extract their essential flavors and scents, which are then blended with a carrier, or base oil, for use.
+Essential oils (EOs) are derived from plants, including lavender, tea tree, ylang-ylang, and roses.
+Components from these plants are processed to extract their essential flavors and scents, blended with a carrier or base oil for use.
 Natural extraction processes, such as cold pressing and distillation using water or steam, ensure synthetic chemicals are not used, thereby delivering a higher level of purity.

 In addition to essential oils’ use in cosmetics, some are believed to possess health benefits, including antimicrobial properties, when inhaled or applied topically.
 Aromatherapy, which utilizes essential oils and oil blends to promote well-being through olfactory senses, has shown positive physiological impacts on the human body.

 If you are interested in trying an essential oil-based product, like any substance you expose yourself to for the first time, it is important to read labels, ask for advice from your doctor as needed, and test new products in small amounts.

 Many essential oils have been used for thousands of years and are very rarely dangerous or toxic when used properly; however, they should never be ingested.
 In fact, people who incorporate essential oils into their health, beauty, or home care routines are often looking to replace potentially toxic synthetic chemicals with plant-based alternatives.

 Simply put, synthetic fragrance oils, or FOs, can cause a rash, dry skin, headaches, hyperpigmentation, coughing, and vomiting.
 Additionally, there is a growing body of research around more serious health effects, including a study by the Environmental Protection Agency that reported that synthetic fragrances were shown to cause “possible mutagenic and by implication genotoxic effects.”